Jasmine Birtles

 CMS (Content Management System) is computer software that uses a database to manage all content in the building of a website.
 It allows you to create a website without having to build it from code, or even know anything about coding at all.
 Plus, most CMS platforms come with predesigned templates that make it easy for you to customise the design of your site.

 There’s a variety of CMS platforms to choose from.
-Some of them are free, whilst others charge a monthly rate.
+There are also useful tutorials online such as those found on the Createwpsite official YouTube channel, which can guide new users through building their own custom website.
+Some of these CMS are free, whilst others charge a monthly rate.
 It’s worth doing research into them first as both their prices and features vary.
 What you need will depend on your individual business and not all features will be relevant to you.

 Some of the most popular CMS platforms are: